cantikapf/IR-study-companion/_chapters/050-wto-and-trade-diplomacy/040-evolution-global-trade.md

 title: 'From Silk Road to Superhighway: The Evolution of Global Trade Diplomacy'
 slug: evolution-global-trade
 abstract: International trade has evolved significantly over the past two centuries, becoming a crucial driver of global economic prosperity.
 This article explores the growth of international trade, its impact on wealth distribution, the role of diplomacy, and the emergence of non-state actors in trade negotiations.
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---

 ## Introduction

-International trade refers to the exchange of goods, services, capital, and labor across international borders and territories.
-Over the past two centuries, international trade as a percentage of total global economic output has grown substantially, from around 2% in the early 19 th century to nearly 35% today.
+**International** **trade** refers to the exchange of goods, services, capital, and labor across international borders and territories.
+Over the past two centuries, **international trade** as a percentage of total global economic output has grown substantially, from around 2% in the early 19 th century to nearly 35% today.
 This dramatic increase reflects the indispensable and inescapable role that trade has come to play in the global economy.
 It enables people across the world to work, earn a living, consume goods and services, and invest the returns from their labor.

 Without international trade, global economic prosperity would not be possible.
 The substantial growth of trade relative to overall economic activity represents the increasing necessity for people worldwide to engage with one another across borders.
 Trade requires overcoming differences and doing business together.
 In this sense, the expansion of international trade serves as a metaphor for greater human connection and exchange globally.